scrapy/scrapy/docs/topics/downloader-middleware.rst

 ``spider`` is a BaseSpider object

-``process_response()`` should return a Response object or raise a :exception:`IgnoreRequest` exception.
+``process_response()`` should return a Response object or raise a :exc:`~scrapy.core.exceptions.IgnoreRequest` exception.

 If returns a Response (it could be the same given response, or a brand-new one) that response will continue to be processed with the ``process_response()`` of the next middleware in the pipeline.

-If returns an :exception:`IgnoreRequest` exception, the response will be dropped completely and its callback never called.
+If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the response will be dropped completely and its callback never called.

 .. method:: process_download_exception(request, exception, spider)